 - Keep the capability of your phone in mind when installing powerful apps.
 If your phone is built for average use, you may not be able to run heavyweight games and apps that may take a toll on the processor.
-Heavy applications require solid performance of the device.
+Heavy applications require the solid performance of the device.

 - Remember to keep adequate storage space in your phone so that the apps can create data files easily.
 Inadequate space can often be the root cause of many problems.

 - Some apps work well on certain Android devices and don’t work well on others.
-The problem is that the developers do not have the ability to test every app on all the Android devices.
-Most of the times you will be able to find if a certain group of users face a problem through forums or app feedback.
+The problem is that the developers do not have the ability to test every app on all Android devices.
+Most of the time you will be able to find if a certain group of users face a problem through forums or app feedback.
 Check this to find out if you belong to the same group of users.
 In this case, you may have to wait for the developer to make the app work on your device or you may be better off uninstalling the app.

 Use these solutions and tips to solve the problem of Android apps closing by themselves.
 While these are the best ways in which the issue is solved, if you have any helpful solutions that work for you, then let us know.